Alibabade/academic-kickstart/content/post/object_detection.md

 even more faster speed (480x480,59FPS) than SSD.

 #### 3.3.1 Tricks in YOLOv2
-**Batch Normalization.** YOLOv2 adds BN after each convolutional layer and it helps to fast convergence, and improves the mAP about 2.4\%.
+**Batch Normalization.** YOLOv2 adds BN after each convolutional layer and it helps to fast convergence, and **increases the mAP about 2.4\%**.

 **High Resolution Classifier.** YOLOv1 fine-tunes a pre-trained model with 448x448 resolution image from detection dataset (e.g., COCO).
 However, the pre-trained model is trained with 224x224 resolution images, which means directly fine-tuning this pre-trained model with higher resolution will not extract features with powerful expression of images.
 To address this problem, YOLOv2 first trains the pre-trained model with 448x448 resolution images for classification task, then trains the model with high resolution images for detection task.
 The high resolution is multiple of 32 as its network has 32 stride.

 **Convolutional Anchor Boxes.** Instead of using 2 fc layers to regress the location of bounding boxes, inspired by RPN with anchor boxes, YOLOv2 uses convolutional layers and anchor boxes to predict bounding boxes and confidence scores.
-Each anchor box has a predicted $K$ class probability, thus **the spatial location of anchor boxes and classfication is decoupled.** By adding anchor boxes, the mAP of YOLOv2 decreases a bit but it increases recall from 81% to 88%.
+Each anchor box has a predicted $K$ class probability, thus **the spatial location of anchor boxes and classification is decoupled.** By adding anchor boxes, the mAP of YOLOv2 decreases a bit but it increases recall from 81% to 88%.

 **Dimension Clusters.** Unlike the sizes of anchor box in Faster RCNN are hand-made, YOLOv2 chooses sizes of anchor box better suit to groundtruth bounding boxes.
 To find more suitable sizes, YOLOv2 uses k-means to cluster groundtruth bounding boxes and choose the sizes of anchor boxes more close to the centroid of each cluster by the following distance metric:
 $$d(box, centroid) = 1 - IoU(box, centroid)$$